|

 conceptions of the self.
 In 2006 he gave the Templeton research Lectures at USC in Los Angeles on *Human Flourishing in the Age of Mind Science.*

-In December 2012 he will lecture in INDIA as Indian Council for Philosophical Research (ICPR) Distinguished Lecturer on *Comparative Philosophy, Virtue, and Well-Being*
+In December 2012 he lectured in INDIA (Delhi, Kolkata, Lucknow, Allahabad) as Indian Council for Philosophical Research (ICPR) Distinguished Lecturer on *Comparative Philosophy, Virtue, and Well-Being*

 - Areas of Interest: